 Help to Buy: Mortgage Guarantee Scheme

-The government’s mortgage guarantee scheme was announced in the 2021 budget and runs until December 2022.
+The government’s mortgage guarantee scheme was announced in the 2021 budget and is now scheduled to run until December 2023.

 It is designed to increase the availability of 95% LTV mortgages from participating lenders to credit-worthy customers.